benmvp/slides/2017/nodevember/why-react.md

 NOTES:
 - Here's the template; it's simple enough
+- A non-JS expert could come in and make changes in a familiar env
 - But the templating languages were intended to be _just_ markup, so limited logic...

 /////